Parsl/parsl/docs/userguide/usage_tracking.rst

 We have chosen opt-in collection rather than opt-out with the hope that developers and researchers will choose to send us this information.
 The reason is that we need this data - it is a requirement for funding.
-We believe by leaving the decision to the users, we set a good balance between the benefits to the project and respecting the privacy of our users.

 By opting-in, and allowing these statistics to be reported back, you are explicitly supporting the further development of Parsl.